-Inbound marketing strategy: Everything you need to learn
+Inbound Marketing Strategy: Everything you need to learn

 They are a sharp contrast to traditional marketing techniques like billboards, magazines/ newspapers, television advertisements, radio, post mail, and many others.

 Where the communication is mostly one way and customer interaction with the brand is very limited and push their messages to a general audience who are often uninterested in the message that the company is trying to convey.

-1. Better relationship with the customers gains goodwill, customers are delighted to learn that companies take the time to educate them about the brand.
+1. Better relationship with the customers gains goodwill, and customers are delighted to learn that companies take the time to educate them about the brand.